What is Anti Social Behaviour?

 Although we treat all information you give us and all discussions we have with you in confidence, it may be necessary for us to speak to the person responsible for the ASB but we would not tell them who made the complaint.

-How long will it take to investigate a complaint?
+How long will it take to investigate an incident

 This depends on the type of complaint.
 In cases of serious ASB, we can take action very quickly.
 In less serious cases, we will try to resolve an issue at a ‘low level’ in the first instance.
 It is important we gather evidence if the ASB continues.
 We will keep you up to date of our progress throughout the investigation.